-Looking at Subchapter 11: Taxation, please rate each section on the level of discussion you anticipate and/or would want: This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1101 0 \circ \bigcirc 1102 \circ • \circ \circ 1103 Any comments or questions about Subc chapter 11? chapter 12: Capital Impro anticipate and/or would v rate each section o n the level of This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1201 0 0 0 Any comments or questions about Subchapter 12?
+Looking at Subcanticipate and/c chapter 11: Taxation, plea or would want: se rate each sect ion on the level of c liscussion you This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1101 0 \circ \bigcirc 1102 \circ • \circ \circ 1103 Any comments or questions about Subc chapter 11? chapter 12: Capital Impro anticipate and/or would v rate each section o n the level of This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1201 0 0 0 Any comments or questions about Subo chapter 12?

-Looking at Subchapter 13: Amendment of Charter and Initiatives, please rate each section on the level of discussion you anticipate and/or would want: This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1301 • 0 Any comments o or questions about Subo chapter 13?
+• hapter 13: Amendment oussion you anticipate an tiatives, please rate each section on This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1301 • 0 Any comments o or questions about Subo chapter 13?
 Looking at Subcanticipate and/o hapter 14: General, plea r would want: se rate each sect ion on the level of c discussion you This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 1401 \bigcirc \circ \bigcirc 1402 0 • 0 0 Any comments o or questions about Subo chapter 14?